tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 040.md

 - The group gets back together. [[Keth Darklighter|Keth]] tries to fuck with the new magic shop. [[Sihrr]] goes to listen to the kid yelling stupid stories in the middle of town.
 - [[Sihrr]] fucks up the kids sandwich.
 The kid surprisingly, also hates snakes.
 - We walk back to the [[Skull & Sword]], [[Silas]] disguises himself as a human princess similar to one the town crier had described before entering.
-- After getting into a confrontation with the Black Iron group, we notice the severed head of Oscar Yorn.
+- After getting into a confrontation with the Black Iron group, we notice the severed head of [[Oscar Yorn]].
 - Before a fight starts, [[Sihrr]] warps both [[Silas]] and [[Keth Darklighter|Keth]] out of the bar.
 -